agude/RPG-Helper/README.md

 Which each link in the chain having a probability of 1 of moving to the next link.

-If we used to names, `Alexander` and `Andrew` we would form the following
+If we used to the names `Alexander` and `Andrew` we would form the following
 structure:

     "al" -> "ex" -> "an" 0.5|-> "de" -> "r\n"
                          0.5|-> "dr" -> "ew" -> "\n"

-The chain no has a branch point at "an" giving a probability of 0.5 of moving to each of "de" or "dr".
+The chain now has a branch point at "an" giving a probability of 0.5 of moving to each of "de" or "dr".

+The results of parsing the input list are stored as a dictionary and a list.
+The dictionary stores the chain, which for the above case looks like:

+    {'de': ['r\n'], 'al': ['ex'], 'an': ['dr', 'de'], 'ex': ['an'], 'ew': ['\n'], 'dr': ['ew']}

+The list stores a set of starting values, which for the above case would look like:

+    ['an', 'al']

+The starting values list allows the code to—if the user so desires—only start from chunks that also start words in the input list.
+This behavior is toggled with the `-s` flag.

+Frequency information is automatically stored by the use of a dictionary.
+If the input values were `Alexander`, `Andrew`, and `Andrew` (yes, using the same name twice), we would generate the following chain:

+    "al" -> "ex" -> "an" 1/3|-> "de" -> "r\n"
+                         2/3|-> "dr" -> "ew" -> "\n"

+Which has the following dictionary representation:

+    {'de': ['r\n'], 'al': ['ex'], 'an': ['de', 'dr', 'dr'], 'ex': ['an'], 'ew': ['\n', '\n'], 'dr': ['ew', 'ew']}

+And the following start list:

+    ['al', 'an', 'an']

 ### Usage